anderson-aristotle/react-components-prop/README.md

 This imports React methods and the `Component` class from the React library.

-`class Hello`
+`class Welcome`

 This is the component we're creating.
-In this example, we are creating a component and calling it "Hello."
+In this example, we are creating a component and calling it "Welcome".

 `extends Component`

 We inherit from the `Component` React library class to create our component definitions.
-Here, we are creating a new `Component` subclass called `Hello`.
+Here, we are creating a new `Component` subclass called `Welcome`.

--   Because it extends (also known as inherits from) `Component`, our `Hello` class gets to reuse code and capabilities from `React.Component`.
+-   Because it extends (also known as inherits from) `Component`, our `Welcome` class gets to reuse code and capabilities from `React.Component`.

 `render()`